-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the classroom teacher, Principal or Assistant Principal. - If the classroom teacher, Principal or Assistant Principal is unavailable, a member of the Administration staff will take on this role. - If the concerns relates to the conduct of the classroom teacher, notify the Principal or Assistant Principal who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the principal. - If the principal is unavailable, the Assistant Principal will take on this role.

+If the concerns relates to the conduct of the Principal or Assistant Principal notify the South Eastern Regional Office on 1300 338 738 or email: sevr@education.vic.gov.au who must then take on responsibility for ensuring our school follows these procedures.